The following information answers landlords’ most common questions about housing benefit for the properties they let.

 In this situation the Housing benefit department often finds itself 'piggy in the middle'.
 If we have received a signed declaration from your tenant confirming that they have moved on a specific date we are obliged to act on their instructions unless we have good reason not to do so.
 If your tenant has not cleared your property of their belongings we do not need to know.
 If you feel that your tenant owes you rent after the date they have declared to us or that they have moved, you should take action to recover your losses in the same way as you would when a tenant does not receive benefit.
 It is your tenant's responsibility to pay the outstanding rent.
 Data protection does not allow us to tell where your tenant has moved to.

 Dispute number 2 - Tenant requests that the final payment of Housing Benefit due at old address is paid direct to them because the landlord will not return deposit

 These cases are easier for the Housing Benefit department to mediate because the final payment has not yet been made.
 In these cases the procedure would be to suspend Housing Benefit payments until the situation is resolved between the landlord and tenant.
 We would write to the landlord and advise them of the situation.
 If the landlord and tenant cannot agree a decision each case would be considered individually.

-Starting in February 2015, Universal Credit will be rolled across Great Britain for all new single claims previously eligible for Jobseekers Allowance (JSA) and including those with existing Housing Benefit and Tax Credit claims.
-Universal Credit will be administered by the department of Works & Pensions.
-All Universal Credit claimants will have their housing cost element included in their Universal Credit.
-The local Authority will have no involvement with either the calculation or payment of Housing Benefit once the claim has transferred over.
-Landlords will have to collect their rent directly from their tenant as payments direct to the landlord are not normally an option.
+The local Authority will have no involvement with either the calculation or payment of Housing Benefit once the claim has transferred over to Universal Credit.
+Landlords may have to collect their rent directly from their tenant as payments direct to the landlord are not normally an option.